We're upgrading the overhead line systems to improve reliability for passengers.

 Passengers are already benefitting from the upgrade of the overhead lines between Forest Gate and Chelmsford which was competed at the end of 2018.
 The upgrade of the overhead lines between Shenfield and Southend Victoria was completed in 2019.

-This is the most complex section of the main line to be upgraded and includes a major junction where many lines converge and supports many passenger and freight services.
+Strafford is the most complex section of the main line to be upgraded and includes a major junction where several lines converge, supporting many passenger and freight services.

 Why are Overhead wire important?